danfhernandez/pulumi-gcpx-project/readme.md

 Also, even if you decide to write this code in your Pulumi project, you have to come up with unique names for a project id and create a provider so that you can actually deploy resources into that project.

-Both of which are handled by this component.
+Both are handled by this component.

 Example Usage: